When you hold an event in a park, garden or sportsground, you may need to erect structures on the event day.

 We allow one 3m by 3m shade structure to be erected at no cost.

-Additional marquees or a marquee bigger than 9 square meters require Council approval and incur a fee and a bond.
+Additional marquees or a marquee bigger than 3m by 3m require Council approval and incur a fee and a bond.

-Pop up shade structure up to 3m x 3m (9sqm) – maximum of one 3m x 3m pop-up shade structure permitted, per booking.
+Pop up shade structure up to 3m by 3m, with a maximum of one 3m by 3m pop-up shade structure permitted, per booking.

-Marquee sizes that differ from the above dimensions specified are rounded to the nearest corresponding size (area sqm).
+Marquee sizes that differ from the above dimensions specified are rounded to the nearest corresponding size (area in square meters).

 To request approval for additional or larger marquees, please include your request in the 'bookings summary' section when submitting your online booking application to hire a park or garden.